khayer/coding_exercises/README.md

 ![image not found](Problem_1/desired_output.png)

-The data is given to you in comma separated file:
+The data is given to you in a comma separated file:

 ```
 Gene,SampleX1,SampleX2,SampleX3,SampleY1,SampleY2,SampleY3